AVEVA/AVEVA-Samples/Basic/Angular/readme.rst

             return deferred.promise;
         }

--  parameters are the stream Id and the starting and ending index values of the window Ex: For a time index, the request url will have the
+-  Parameters are the stream Id and the starting and ending index values of the window.
+Example: For a time index, the request URL will have the following
    format:

-   /{streamId}/Data/RemoveWindowValues?startIndex={startTime}&endIndex={endTime}
+   ``/{streamId}/Data/RemoveWindowValues?startIndex={startTime}&endIndex={endTime}``

 Cleanup: Deleting Types, Behaviors, and Streams
 -----------------------------------------------

-So that it can run repeatedly without name collisions, the sample does some cleanup before exiting.
+So that it can run repeatedly without name collisions, the examples performs some cleanup before exiting.
 Deleting streams, stream behaviors, and types can be achieved by a DELETE REST call and passing the corresponding Id.
 Note: types and behaviors cannot be deleted until any